BloomTech-Labs/ds/docs/planning.md

 You will list your user feature(s) in the **Product Vision Document** for your project, and in the **Release Canvas** documents for each cycle.

 The Release Canvas template also asks for a **Lo-fi prototype** (mockup) for each feature.
 DS students should help make mockups.
-These resources will help you:
+Refer to these resources:

 - [Building Machine Learning Powered Applications](https://mlpowered.com/pdf/BMLPA_Chapter_1.pdf), PDF pages 21-22.
 - [Stakeholder-Driven Data Science](https://blog.dominodatalab.com/stakeholder-driven-data-science-warby-parker/) @ 6:40 ("First example, retail site selection ...
 We start with mockups.")